13 And again: “I will put My trust in Him.” And again: “Here am I and the children whom God has given Me.”

 Hebrews applies both references in Isaiah 8 to Christ who trusts in the Father and stands in solidarity with God’s people.
 The unity that existed between Isaiah and the children was what is true between any parent and child.
 Hebrews uses this to illustrate the close unity that exists between Jesus and believers.

 Trust is the basis for fellowship.

-Jesus trusted the Father as well as His followers.
+Jesus trusted the Father.
 Trust is the basis for intimate fellowship with God.

 The Captain of our salvation can help us along the path of suffering.
 The Messiah in His humanity trusted God’s providence.
 We can follow His example.
 Jesus is the tether that guarantees eternal salvation.